WeblateOrg/weblate/docs/admin/install.rst

     weblate check --deploy

-You can also review the very same checklist from the :ref:`management-interface`.
+You can also review the very same checklist at :ref:`manage-performance` in the :ref:`management-interface`.

 .. seealso::